syncfusion/blazor-docs/src/treemap/treemap/layout.md

 </SfTreeMap>
 ```

-> Refer [code block](#rendering-direction) to know the property value of **Fruits**.
+> Refer to the [code block](#rendering-direction) to know about the property value of **Fruits**.

 ![TreeMap custom rendering direction](images/Internationalization/TopRightBottomLeft.png)

-The following example demonstrate, how to render the TreeMap in the RTL direction with [`BottomRightTopLeft`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.RenderingMode.html).
+The following example shows, how to render the TreeMap in the RTL direction with [`BottomRightTopLeft`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.RenderingMode.html).

 ```csharp
 <SfTreeMap DataSource="Fruits" TValue="Fruit" WeightValuePath="Count" Palette='new string[]{"#71B081","#5A9A77", "#498770", "#39776C", "#266665","#124F5E"}' RenderDirection="RenderingMode.BottomRightTopLeft">